Contraception After Giving Birth

-Some of these contraceptive methods, including the mini-pill, the injection, the IUS, and the hormonal IUD, contain the synthetic hormone progestogen.
-A small amount may be passed to your baby through your milk, but this is thought to be harmless.
+Some of these contraceptive methods, including the mini-pill, the injection and the IUS, contain a synthetic progestogen.
+A small amount of this hormone may be passed to your baby through your milk, but this is thought to be harmless.

 What is the best contraception to use after miscarriage?